 He stiffened and then pushed me away.
 “I will not let the devil take my soul for such temporary satisfaction.”

 I said nothing, offering a glaring silence.
 I was in a preconscious position, surrounding by irrational people.
 Irrational people more than willing to rationalize horrible actions.

-The Bishop was in charge of the trial, or as I would say, the public interrogation.
+The Bishop was in charge of the trial, or as I would say the public interrogation.
 There was no one on my side, to defend my pure spirit or any such thing.
-First he read the transcript of the earlier interview, to which I denied any culpability.
+First, he read the transcript of the earlier interview, to which I denied any culpability.
 Then he outlined my physical attributes as being products of the devil, as in my mismatched eyes and my stunning beauty.
 I rather liked that part, that I was considered so stunning it had to be supernatural.
 Maybe they ought to think that adequate food and hygiene added to my appeal.
 Beauty is so relative.
-Then he listed the basic facts, like gender, martial status and occupation.
+Then he listed the basic facts, like gender, marital status, and occupation.